 Using Decision Trees: Advantages and Predicted Probabilities

-While decision trees are simple in concept, there are several practical advantages that they can present:
+While decision trees are simple in concept, they have several practical advantages:

 No need to scale features

 Consider the reasons why we needed to scale features for logistic regression.
 One reason is that, for some of the solution algorithms based on gradient descent, it is necessary that features be on the same scale.
 Another is that when we are using L1 or L2 regularization to penalize coefficients, all the features must be on the same scale so they are penalized equally.
 With decision trees, the node splitting algorithm considers each feature individually and, therefore, it doesn't matter whether the features are on the same scale or not.